MarosJev/github-monitoring-api/README.md

 pip install -r requirements.txt
 ```

+NOTE:
+<br/>For the demo purposes, some events have been added manually for better experience during the average metric testing.
+You can change this by changing `LOAD_AVG_METRICS_TESTING_EVENTS` boolean in *api/config.py*.

 Once the dependencies are installed, you are ready to run the API.
 ```commandline
 python3 -m api.main